 How does it stack up?

-Editor’s note: This Sony PULSE 3D review was updated on August 12, 2022 to discuss new Sony INZONE gaming headsets.
+Editor’s note: This Sony PULSE 3D review was updated on May 8, 2023 to include changes to formatting.

 Who is the Sony PULSE 3D Wireless Headset for?

-- PlayStation gamers who want something tailor-made for their new console.
+PlayStation gamers who want something tailor-made for their new console might like something simple like the Pulse 3D Wireless Headset.

 What is the Sony PULSE 3D Wireless Headset like?